edenatx/BagMyFood/README.md

 What things you need to install the software and how to install them

-This project uses YARN for dependency management
+This project uses YARN for dependency management.
+Yarn also installs NPM if you don't already have it installed.

 For MAC OS install:
 ```